mugiseyebrows/mugi-cli/readme.md

 2. `python -m pip install mugicli` and you're done (assuming `Scripts` in `%PATH%`)
 3. `mugicli` is writen in less than `2k lines` of `python` code, you can easily change it

-Utils supports many of gnu utils arguments, but not all of them as it is not drop-in replacement and will never be.
+Utils support many of gnu utils arguments, but not all of them as it is not drop-in replacement and will never be.

 You can use this package to avoid bash and powershell and still have decent shell experience.